vpayno/nix-demo-kernel-framework/README.md

-# nix-pkgs-kernel-framework
+# nix-demo-kernel-framework

-Nix flake demo for patching a `6.6 TLS` kernel from `nixpkgs-24.04`.
+Nix flake demo for patching a `6.6 TLS` kernel from `nixpkgs-unstable`.
 Using Framework laptop patches.

 ## linting & formatting